-Wisconsin retailers should review the Wisconsin Tobacco Products Permit Listing at revenue.wi.gov for purchasing vapor products from businesses that hold a Wisconsin tobacco and vapor products distributor's permit.
+Wisconsin retailers should review the Wisconsin Tobacco Products Permit Listing for purchasing vapor products from businesses that hold a Wisconsin tobacco and vapor products distributor's permit.

 C. Taxes

 An excise tax is imposed on vapor products received by distributors in Wisconsin.